Six Key Strategies to Lower Your EFC

 6. Plan out Your Lifestyle Changes

-Some lifestyle changes can significantly lower your calculated EFC:
+Some lifestyle changes can significantly lower your calculated SAI

 • Consider postponing remarriage.
 Your significant other’s income isn’t required on the FAFSA unless you’re married.